majkon8/angular-ecom/README.md

 # angular-ecom
-This is a fully functional e-commerce app with responsive design, featuring admin panel to add new items to the shop etc.
+Fully functional e-commerce app with responsive design, featuring admin panel to add new items to the shop, track purchases etc.
 It is build with Angular 8 on front-end and Express.js on back-end with MongoDB.
 It was my first major project build with Angular.
 # Preview